Anxiety Wraps for Dogs

 How do anxiety wraps work?

-When worn properly, anxiety wraps distribute pressure over the back and sides of the dog’s chest, serving as a calming “hug.”
+When worn properly, anxiety wraps distribute pressure over the back and sides of the dog’s chest, serving as a calming “hug”.
 Scientifically, gentle pressure releases chemicals called endorphins that promote a sense of well-being.
-That’s why stroking a dog firmly and slowly calms him down while a quick pat on the head gets him more excited.
+That’s why stroking a dog firmly and slowly may calm him down but a quick pat on the head usually gets him more excited.

 Are anxiety wraps effective?

-While there is little data confirming the efficacy of anxiety wraps, there is a lot of anecdotal evidence that they do help some dogs.
-Pet owners often note a decreased anxiety to troubling stimuli when their dog wears a vest.
+While there is little data confirming the efficacy of anxiety wraps, there is a lot of anecdotal evidence that they help some dogs.
+Pet owners often note a decreased anxiety about troubling stimuli when their dog wears a wrap.
 The dog may appear less agitated, giving the owner the impression that they have found a successful remedy for their pet’s anxiety; however, animal behaviorists warn pet owners about misinterpreting their dog’s calm demeanor.
-The “vested” dog may remain uncomfortable and anxious but stay quiet and still because he feels so inhibited by the wrap that he doesn’t want to move.
-Behaviorists are concerned that while the dog’s anxiety may be managed, the source of that anxiety is never addressed.
+The "dog may remain uncomfortable and anxious but stay quiet and still because he feels so inhibited by the wrap that he doesn’t want to move.
+Behaviorists are concerned that, while the dog’s anxiety may be managed, the source of that anxiety is never addressed.

-"It is important to acclimate the dog to a vest by putting it on periodically during pleasant times."
+"It is important to acclimate the dog to a wrap by putting it on periodically during pleasant times."

-It is important to acclimate the dog to a vest by putting it on periodically during pleasant times.
-That way the dog will not always associate the vest with unpleasant occurrences and will therefore tolerate it better.
-Continuous wear may diminish the effectiveness, so anxiety wraps work best when applied before a stressful event and removed afterwards.
-This means weather forecasts play a big role in the success rate of the wraps.
+It is important to acclimate the dog to a wrap by putting it on periodically during pleasant times.
+That way, the dog will not always associate the wrap with unpleasant occurrences and will therefore tolerate it better.
+Continuous wear may diminish effectiveness, so anxiety wraps work best when applied before a stressful event and removed afterward.

-Although opinions on the helpfulness of anxiety vests differ, it is commonly thought that they do not hurt.
-Just keep in mind that the vest alone may not relieve a dog’s anxiety.
-Some dogs need anti-anxiety medication such as fluoxetine (Reconcile® or Prozac®) or clomipramine (Clomicalm®) and/or behavior modification, so consulting a veterinarian or animal behaviorist may be in order.
-Often it takes all three options (anxiety wrap, medication, behavior modification) to help an anxious dog.
+Although opinions on the helpfulness of anxiety wraps differ, it is commonly thought that they do not hurt.
+Just keep in mind that the wrap alone may not relieve a dog’s anxiety.
+Some dogs need anti-anxiety medication such as fluoxetine (Reconcile® or Prozac®) or clomipramine (Clomicalm®) and/or behavior modification, so consider consulting a veterinarian or animal behaviorist.
+Often, it takes all three options (anxiety wrap, medication, behavior modification) to help an anxious dog.

 What is the best approach?

 1. Be there.
 Most dogs panic even more when they are all alone.
-If your dog is afraid of nail trims, car rides, visitors or fireworks, stay at his side as he endures the stressful event.
-Talk to him in a soothing voice and pet him, though this may condition his response to be worse if the situation is already intense.
-Of course, you can't be there every time it storms, so you have to be proactive.
-Watch the weather forecasts and consider doggy day care when bad weather is predicted, and you can't be home.
+If your dog is afraid of nail trims, car rides, visitors, or fireworks, stay at his side as he endures the stressful event.
+If your dog seeks your company, provide a comfortable surface such as a fleece mat or blanket close to your own seat or allow them to lean on your legs.
+Some dogs appear to gain comfort when a person quietly puts an arm around them, while other dogs struggle with this type of “restraint”.
+Of course, you can't be there every time it storms, so you must be proactive.
+Watch the weather forecasts and consider doggy day care when bad weather is predicted and you can't be home.

 2. Create a soothing environment.
 Designate a private spot in the house where your dog can retreat when visitors arrive.
 When it storms, place your dog in the most sound-resistant part of the house (an interior room without windows, such as a bathroom or closet).
-Sit with him if necessary (see #1) or give him a favored toy or distraction puzzle (Tricky Treat ball or food mazes).
+Sit with him, if necessary, or give him a favored toy or distraction puzzle (enrichment toy or food maze).
 Turn on the TV or radio to deflect outside noise.
-Install a calming pheromone diffuser (Adaptil® is the most common one) in the house.
+Install a calming pheromone diffuser (Adaptil® is the most common one) in the house in or near this area.

 Related Articles